What is WebRTC Signaling? #

 WebRTC only uses some SDP keys #

-a- Attribute, free text field this is the most common line in WebRTC
+a- Attribute, a free text field.
+This is the most common line in WebRTC.

 Media Descriptions in a Session Description #

-A Session Description can contain an unlimited amount of Media Descriptions.
+A Session Description can contain an unlimited number of Media Descriptions.

 A Media Description definition contains a list of formats.
 These formats map to RTP Payload Types.
 The actual codec is then defined by an Attribute with the value

 The importance of RTP and RTP Payload Types is discussed later in the Media chapter.
 Each Media Description can contain an unlimited number of attributes.